 David’s poem ‘In a Dim Sea Nation’ was included in Best Australian Poetry 2003 (UQP).
 In 2011, his poem ‘Cute’ was selected in Best Australian Poems 2011 (Black Inc.), and five poems were anthologised in Thirty Australian Poets (UQP, 2011).

 Between 2001 and 2012, David was Managing Editor of Cordite Poetry Review, an Internet poetry journal funded by the Australia Council for the Arts.
 He produced 30 full issues of the magazine, plus 10 mini-issues, with a focus on innovative new works by a diverse range of emerging and established Australian poets.

 David has gained extensive experience as a creative writing tutor at the tertiary level, having taught in the Department of English at the University of Melbourne between 2003 and 2004; as a guest lecturer at Sogang University (Seoul) in 2005; and in 2007 as a workshop convener, tutor and lecturer at Swinburne University of Technology.

 Since 2001 David has maintained a series of creative websites at various addresses, the contents of which have now been amalgamated on this site.
 It contains over 1,200 posts, including more than 400 poems, over 100 prose pieces, records from his two residencies in Seoul, details of his publications as well as news, photos and other ephemera.

-In addition to his experience as a creative writer, David has over a decade of experience as an editor and has been employed in a variety of educational, policy and research settings.
+In addition to his experience as a creative writer, David has over 15 years of experience as an editor and has been employed in a variety of educational, policy and research settings.